existenzquantor/causality/README.md

 effect(throwbilly, [not(shattered)], [shattered]).
 ```

 This domain description is written in the file *./examples/suzybilly.pl*.
-States are represented as lists of literals.
-The first line means that initially, the bottle is not shattered.
+States are generally represented as lists of literals.
+The first line means that initially the bottle is not shattered.
 The goal is to make *shattered* true.
-The effect of throwing the rock at the bottle is that the bottle shatters given that it is not yet shattered.
-This is represented by the *effect* predictates: First argument is the action name, second argument a set of preconditions that must hold for the action to take effect, and the effect is the list of literals at the third argument.
-For an action, several such *effect* assertions may be present.
+The effect of throwing the rock at the bottle is that the bottle shatters in case it is not yet shattered.
+This is represented by the *effect* predictates: First argument is the action name, second argument a set of preconditions that must hold for the action to take effect, and the effect is represented by the list of literals at the third argument.
+For every action name, several such *effect* assertions may be present.
 This way, the effects under various conditions can be modeled.

 #### Causes

-The causal reasoner can be queried to answer what  caused *shattered*, or why *throwsuzy* was performed to begin with.
+The causal reasoner can be queried to answer two types of questions:

+1. What caused <literal>?
+E.g., what caused *shattered*?
+1. Why was <action> performed?
+E.g., why was *throwsuzy* performed?

 First, ask what caused the shattering under the but-for definition of causality:
 ```